scipp/scipp/docs/getting-started/faq.rst

   This type of data arises in time-resolved detection of neutrons in pixelated detectors.
 - Written in C++ for performance opportunities, in particular also when interfacing with our extensive existing C++ codebase.

-Instead of using xarray we intend to provide converters and partial interoperability with :py:class:`xarray.Dataset`.
-This lets us use, e.g., xarray's `powerful plotting functionality <https://xarray.pydata.org/en/stable/plotting.html>`_.

 Why are you not just contributing to xarray?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~